How to Start an Instagram Blog from Scratch: An 8-Step Guide

 Bio

-This is perhaps the most important aspect of your profile because it tells the audience about you.
 It’s your first chance to impress them and leave them wanting more to scroll and consume your content.
 There’s a limit of 150 characters, so you must be concise and straightforward with what you write.

-Talk about who you are, what you do, and for whom you do it.
 You can also tell your audience about the kind of content they can expect from you.
 The last line of your bio should always be a Call-To-Action (CTA) with a link to book a call, your website, or a bridge landing page with multiple link options.

-1. Create an editorial calendar for your blog
+Step #4: Create an editorial calendar for your blog

 Instagram is a platform that requires consistency.
 You’ll have to plan your content with research to create targeted content for your audience.
 This also includes preparing an editorial calendar to put things on auto-pilot and ensure you’re posting content regularly without fail.